NREL/resstock/resources/hpxml-measures/docs/source/workflow_inputs.rst

   ===================================  ========  =====  ===========  ========  =========  ============================================
   Element                              Type      Units  Constraints  Required  Default    Description
   ===================================  ========  =====  ===========  ========  =========  ============================================
-  ``HeatPumpSizingMethodology``        string           See [#]_     No        HERS       Logic for autosized heat pumps ``HeatPumpBackupSizingMethodology``  string           See [#]_     No        emergency  Logic for autosized heat pump backup
+  ``HeatPumpSizingMethodology``        string           See [#]_     No        HERS       Logic for autosized heat pumps [#]_ ``HeatPumpBackupSizingMethodology``  string           See [#]_     No        emergency  Logic for autosized heat pump backup [#]_
   ``AllowIncreasedFixedCapacities``    boolean                       No        false      Logic for fixed capacity HVAC equipment [#]_
   ===================================  ========  =====  ===========  ========  =========  ============================================

-  .. [#] HeatPumpSizingMethodology choices are 'ACCA', 'HERS', or 'MaxLoad', and are described as follows:
+  .. [#] HeatPumpSizingMethodology choices are 'ACCA', 'HERS', or 'MaxLoad'.

-         \- **ACCA**: autosized heat pumps have their nominal capacity sized per ACCA Manual J/S based on cooling design loads, with some oversizing allowances for larger heating design loads.
+  .. [#] If HeatPumpSizingMethodology is 'ACCA', autosized heat pumps have their nominal capacity sized per ACCA Manual J/S based on cooling design loads, with some oversizing allowances for larger heating design loads.

-         \- **HERS**: autosized heat pumps have their nominal capacity sized equal to the larger of heating/cooling design loads.
+         If HeatPumpSizingMethodology is 'HERS', autosized heat pumps have their nominal capacity sized equal to the larger of heating/cooling design loads.

-         \- **MaxLoad**: autosized heat pumps have their nominal capacity sized based on the larger of heating/cooling design loads, while taking into account the heat pump's reduced capacity at the design temperature, such that no backup heating should be necessary.
+         If HeatPumpSizingMethodology is 'MaxLoad', autosized heat pumps have their nominal capacity sized based on the larger of heating/cooling design loads, while taking into account the heat pump's reduced capacity at the design temperature.

-  .. [#] HeatPumpBackupSizingMethodology choices are 'emergency' or 'supplemental', and are described as follows:
+  .. [#] HeatPumpBackupSizingMethodology choices are 'emergency' or 'supplemental'.

-         \- **emergency**: heat pump backup capacity will be autosized to meet the ACCA Manual J heating design load.

-         \- **supplemental**: heat pump backup capacity will be autosized to meet the remainder of the ACCA Manual J heating design load not met by the heat pump at the heating design temperature.

-         Heat pump backup capacity is often sized for emergency heat so that it can meet the entire design load if the heat pump fails.
+  .. [#] Heat pump backup capacity is often sized for emergency heat so that it can meet the entire design load if the heat pump fails.
          Some contractors/homeowners may choose not to do so, perhaps due to insufficient panel/wiring capacity.

+         If HeatPumpBackupSizingMethodology is 'emergency', heat pump backup capacity will be autosized to meet the ACCA Manual J heating design load.
+         If HeatPumpBackupSizingMethodology is 'supplemental', heat pump backup capacity will be autosized to meet the remainder of the ACCA Manual J heating design load not met by the heat pump at the heating design temperature.

-         Note: If the minimum temperature for the heat pump's compressor (i.e., ``CompressorLockoutTemperature`` or ``BackupHeatingSwitchoverTemperature``) is above the heating design temperature, the two sizing methodologies will give identical results.
+         If the minimum temperature for the heat pump's compressor (i.e., ``CompressorLockoutTemperature`` or ``BackupHeatingSwitchoverTemperature``) is above the heating design temperature, the two sizing methodologies will give identical results.
   .. [#] If AllowIncreasedFixedCapacities is true, the larger of user-specified fixed capacity and design load will be used (to reduce potential for unmet loads); otherwise user-specified fixed capacity is used.

 Manual J Inputs